ThatStella7922/make_and_flash_logo/README.md

 ### Requirements
 - Windows 10 x64 PC
 - Python 3.x must be installed and callable via just 'python'
+  - basically just make sure it's in your PATH variable
-- Pillow needs to be installed with Pip
+- Pillow needs to be installed via Pip
+  - **PIL (Python Imaging Library) will not work!
+You need Pillow!**
 - Your Pinecil must be running IronOS v2.15 or later
-  - For this version (v2.1) and later of make_and_flash_logo, IronOS v2.15 or later is MANDATORY.
+  - For version v2.1 and later of make_and_flash_logo, IronOS v2.15 or later is MANDATORY.
     - Use v2.0 or older of make_and_flash_logo if you don't want to update your Pinecil.
-- Your Pinecil needs to have the WinUSB driver installed
+- Your Pinecil needs to have the WinUSB driver installed (You can use [Zadig](https://zadig.akeo.ie/) to install it)
 - Compatible logo image
-  - 96x16 black and white only
+  - 96x16 monochrome (black and white) PNG file
   - Example image included

 ### Usage